alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 	1- Limit machine disk IOPS:
 		test1:
-			create a blueprint to add (account, CS, VM) limit the IOPS for the VM while creation add a new disk to the VM and limit its IOPS too run FIO command on the two disks and assert that the max IOPS doesn't exceed the limit decrease the IOPS limits and run again increase the IOPS limits and run again
+			1. create a blueprint to add (account, CS, VM) and deploy
+			2. run fio test, store result
+			3. edit blueprint to limit the IOPS of the VM and deploy
+			4. run fio test, validate result against last deployed blueprint
+			5. add a new disk to the VM in the blueprint, limit its IOPS and deploy
+			6. run fio test, validate result against last deployed blueprint
+			7. decrease the IOPS limits in the blueprint and deploy
+			8. run fio test, validate result against last deployed blueprint

 	2- Resources management
 		Reference: